sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 This section describes terms that have been defined by other RFC's and defines new ones.
 The predefined terms will reference the RFC and where appropriate will be annotated with the specific context by which the term is used in SACM.

+Assertion:

+: Defined by the ITU in {{X.1252}} as "a statement made by an entity without accompanying evidence of its validity".
+In the context of SACM, an assertion is a collection result that includes metadata about the data source (and optionally a timestamp indicating the point in time the assertion was created at).
+The validity of an assertion cannot be verified.

 Assessment:

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."